botorch.optim

 Return type:

-Callable[[qKnowledgeGradient, Tensor, int, int, int, Dict[int, float] | None, Dict[str, bool | float | int] | None, List[Tuple[Tensor, Tensor, float]] | None, List[Tuple[Tensor, Tensor, float]] | None], Tensor | None]
+Callable[[qKnowledgeGradient, Tensor, int, int, int, dict[int, float] | None, dict[str, bool | float | int] | None, list[tuple[Tensor, Tensor, float]] | None, list[tuple[Tensor, Tensor, float]] | None], Tensor | None]

 botorch.optim.optimize.optimize_acqf(acq_function, bounds, q, num_restarts, raw_samples=None, options=None, inequality_constraints=None, equality_constraints=None, nonlinear_inequality_constraints=None, fixed_features=None, post_processing_func=None, batch_initial_conditions=None, return_best_only=True, gen_candidates=None, sequential=False, *, ic_generator=None, timeout_sec=None, return_full_tree=False, retry_on_optimization_warning=True, **ic_gen_kwargs)[source]